krauss/dm-dpj-01/README.md

 ```
 #### Windows :tv:

-Obs: Unfortunately, this application still does **not** work properly on Docker Desktop for Windows.
-Sorry, we're working on it.
+Obs: Although this application works fine when scrapping from Google Cache, it still does **NOT** work properly when scrapping from the original site.
+Sorry, I'm working on it.

 ```sh
 # Clone this repository: